 The basis for the valuation methods was the Company's projections.
 These projections were based on management's assumptions including among others, penetration rates for video, high speed data, and voice; revenue growth rates; operating margins; and capital expenditures.
 The assumptions are derived based on the Company's and its peers' historical operating performance adjusted for current and expected competitive and economic factors surrounding the cable industry.
 The discount rates used in the analysis are intended to reflect the risk inherent in the projected future cash flows generated by the respective intangible asset.
-The value is highly dependent on the achievement of the future financial results control, and there is no assurance that these results can be achieved.
+The value is highly dependent on the achievement of the future financial results contemplated in the projections.
+The estimates and assumptions made in the valuation are inherently subject to significant uncertainties, many of which are beyond the Company's control, and there is no assurance that these results can be achieved.
 The primary assumptions for which there is a reasonable possibility of the occurrence of a variation that would have significantly affected the value include the assumptions regarding revenue growth, programming expense growth rates, the amount and timing of capital expenditures and the discount rate utilized.